Unlocking Relief with TMJ Therapy: Your Path to TMJ Comfort

 What is TMJ Disorder?

-If you’re experiencing any of the following symptoms, Dr. Grivas recommends scheduling an appointment to have your jaw professionally examined.
-Common signs of TMJ disorder include:
+If you’re encountering any of the following symptoms, it’s advisable to schedule an appointment for a professional jaw examination with Dr. Grivas.
+Typical signs of temporomandibular joint disorder include:

 - Inflammation in the jawbone or joint

 - Joint locking, leading to difficulty in mouth opening or closure

 Given the intricate nature of the various temporomandibular joint disorders (TMJ), pinpointing the exact cause of TMJ disorder can be challenging.
 Potential causes of disorders of the temporomandibular joints may encompass: